MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/implements.md

 > [!NOTE]
 > For more info about deriving from this type, and examples, see [Author APIs with C++/WinRT](/windows/uwp/cpp-and-winrt-apis/author-apis).

+## Extension points on winrt::implements

+**winrt::implements** has extension points that allow you to defer destruction of your implementation types, to safely query during destruction, and to hook the entry into and exit from your projected methods.
+Here are the names of the extension points, together with links to details and code examples.

+- **final_release**.
+See [Deferred destruction](/windows/uwp/cpp-and-winrt-apis/details-about-destructors#deferred-destruction) and [Safe queries during destruction](/windows/uwp/cpp-and-winrt-apis/details-about-destructors#safe-queries-during-destruction).
+- **abi_enter**, **abi_exit**, and **abi_guard**.
+See [Method entry and exit hooks](/windows/uwp/cpp-and-winrt-apis/details-about-destructors#method-entry-and-exit-hooks).

 ## Marker types
 The **implements** struct template supports several marker types (such as [non_agile](non-agile.md), [no_weak_ref](no-weak-ref.md), and [static_lifetime](static-lifetime.md) for factories).
 These marker types override default behavior.
 We expect that these will be only rarely used; the defaults are sufficient for almost all cases.
 A marker type can appear anywhere in the interface list, which is the variadic parameter pack.